-- 1. FSIS Form 9060-5 Export Certificate of Wholesomeness. - 2.
-FSIS letterhead certificate, Veterinary Certificate for Meat Preparations intended for Consignment to the European Community, is available in English, French, German, and Dutch.
+- 1. FSIS Form 9060-5 Export Certificate of Wholesomeness. - FSIS letterhead certificate, Veterinary Certificate for Meat Preparations intended for Consignment to the European Community and Italy, is available in English.
+See Guidelines to complete.

 Meat Products and treated stomachs, bladders and intestines (applies to meat products from bovines, swine, poultry, farmed game, domestic rabbits, and wild game).